-Yasaka Shrine has a long association with the local geisha community and because of that one of the unique things that takes place here on Setsubun Eve (2nd February) and Setsubin (3rd February) is the dance performances by Maiko from Kyotos various flower and willow districts.
+Yasaka Shrine has a long association with the local geisha community and because of that one of the unique things that take place here on Setsubun Eve (2nd February) and Setsubun (3rd February) is the dance performances by Maiko from Kyotos various flower and willow districts.

 They are held on the main stage throughout both days with the priests, shrine maidens and sometimes other local VIP’s joining them periodically.

 Maruyama-Koen (park) is tucked in behind Yasaka Shrine and is a popular gathering place.
 It’s especially busy during sakura when its many cherry trees are in bloom.
 The most famous is the weeping cherry tree (pictured below).
 It’s known as “Gion-no-Yozakura” or the nighttime cherry of Gion and despite being over 70 years old it still puts on a stunning display.